Mrudanihada/DollarBot/README.md

 - Get notified for all your expense activities
 - Email detailed expense history, showing payer, amounts owed, and balances
 - Enhanced csv for ml application
+- Budgets more simplified - Now can Add, Update, View, Delete Overall Budgets and Category Wise Budgets
 - Provided PDF for 2 functionalities - Expense Tracking & Owings Tracking
 - View an intuitive, user-friendly history for easy expense tracking clarity
 - Detailed documentation for each code file